ratbag98/PySquaredle/README.md

 rg -Nw '^[A-Z]{4,}$' > unacceptable.txt
 ```

-This retrieves the list, converts Unicode to ASCII, converts line-endings, upper-cases, sorts
+This retrieves the list, converts Unicode to ASCII, converts line-endings,
-and prunes the list to 4-letter words and longer (stripping words with hyphens and spaces in
+upper-cases, sorts and prunes the list to 4-letter words and longer (stripping
-the process.
+words with hyphens and spaces in the process.

 ## GUI

-New feature: a PyQt6-based GUI that shows individual word solutions by the magic
+Nw feature: a PyQt6-based GUI that shows individual word solutions by the magic
 of squiggly lines.

 There's a video of it in action on the [Wiki](https://github.com/ratbag98/PySquaredle/wiki)